Unsupervised 3D Keypoint Discovery with Multi-View Geometry: Experiments

 \subsubsection{Number of Views}

-One of the features of our approach is using multi-view triangulation by aggregating predictions from different views.
-One question is how many views are required for a robust pose estimation?
-To answer this question we train different models with 2, 3, and 4 views.
+In order to analyze how many views are required for a robust pose estimation, we train models with 2, 3, and 4 views.
 The results are reported in Table~\ref{tab:ablation_views}.
 As expected, higher accuracy is obtained with more views, since the triangulation obtains more robust 3D keypoints.
-However, 3 views is enough to obtain robust results, with a clear gap with 2 views and a small gap with 4 views.
+However, 3 views are enough to obtain robust results, with a clear gap with 2 views and a small gap with 4 views.
+For a fair comparison with previous baselines\cite{Sun23bkind,Suwajanakorn18a} that use 4 views, we use the same number of views by default in all experiments.